mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 2. **Success** only when no errors were noted during pipeline processing.
 Good to archive successful builds.

 3. **Failed** is an option processed when pipeline failed.
-This variant of post part is very useful to send feedback to the team, via e-mail or other medium like slack channel, that something went wrong and changes commited lately did not pass regression tests and require urgent attention.
-When CI is tightly combined with delivery process (i.e. copying web app to the production server) post failure option may be used to roll back to the last successful build.
+This variant of post part is very useful to send feedback to the team, via e-mail or other medium like slack channel, that something went wrong and changes committed lately did not pass regression tests and require urgent attention.
+When CI is tightly combined with delivery process (i.e. copying web app to the production server), post failure option may be used to roll back to the last successful build.

 <br>
 It is time to connect our project with Jenkins.
 To do that I will use Blue Ocean creator.
 First one needs to connect GitHub account with Jenkins user account (add Personal Access Token), then connect GitHub account.
 More details about pipeline creation and adding GitHub  access token from scratch - [here](https://jenkins.io/doc/book/blueocean/creating-pipelines/).
 In general process can be summed up in three slides: